staenker/ansible-server-swappiness/README.md

 Role Name
 =========

 Set swappiness to 0 so server will only swap if running out of memory.
 A monitoring check should verify that 0 bytes of swap are used when running in production.

 Requirements
 ------------

-A debian based system is enough
+A Debian based system is enough

 Role Variables
 --------------